A guide to Vodafone broadband

 Vodafone’s cheapest broadband and phone deal is the Simply Broadband 24Mb + Home Essentials package, which costs €25 for the first 6 months, and €50 thereafter.

-Meanwhile, if you want a package that includes broadband, TV and phone all in one, the Vodafone TV & Simply Broadband + Home Essentials plan could be a good option for you.
+Meanwhile, if you want a package that includes broadband, TV and phone all in one, the Vodafone TV and Gigabit Broadband Experience 1000 + Home Essentials plan could be a good option for you.
 This comes in at €25 for the first 6 months, and €75 thereafter.

 Remember, if you sign up to a package that includes Vodafone TV, you can also add-on eir sport, Sky Sports, or Sky Cinema for an additional monthly charge.
 You can also sign-up separately to Virgin Media Sport, which you’ll be able to access via the Virgin TV app.